-Aside from all that, the ultimate privilege for any of us as Christians is to stand for the Gospel, keeping it front and center!
+My sisters, aside from all that, the ultimate privilege for any of us as Christians is to stand for the Gospel, keeping it front and center!
 Without the Gospel, it’s just another national argument which has no power to save.
-Without the Gospel, it will take the political swing to freedom of speech and religious expression, which is a good thing!
+Without the Gospel, it will take the political swing to freedom of speech and religious expression, which misses the target of the heart.
+Not to be misread.
 We are blessed by God to have our constitutional freedoms!
 In the case of moral issues, however, the patriotic cry just doesn’t go far enough.
 It overshadows.
 Hiding the eternal weight of the matter, sin, separation from Holy Creator-God. ”For all have sinned and fall short of the glory of God” (Rom 3:23).
 In fact, the moral issue itself also doesn’t go far enough.
-And, if not careful, the platform can become a breeding ground for ecumenism.
+It should never take front seat to the Good News of Christ.
+If not careful to keep it in the back seat, the platform of morality can become a breeding ground for ecumenism and works-righteousness.
 We need the Gospel!

 I absolutely believe it is wrong for pro-gay activists to boycott Chick-fil-A, on August 1st (2012).
 Projecting such plans based on the company’s professed attitude in favor of biblical marriage.
 Equally, I am against anyone’s organized agenda to boycott a company that has gay marriage supporters in leadership, like the National Organization for Marriage does, here and here.
 All businesses, regardless of personal views on marriage held by their CEO’s, have men and women employed who are working to provide for themselves and/or their families.
 Some of these families may even be those who share our common salvation.
 So, I am not going to stop buying Cheerios!
 That would just be silly.
 They’re healthy and our kids love them!
 It’s my hubby’s favorite go-to-pantry-snack at night.
 And we like to shop at Target.
 We just won’t be buying any pro-gay t-shirts.
 Maybe, though, we’ll stand around the rack and share Gospel tracts!
 Yeah!

 Now, at this point, some readers may be getting their feathers all ruffled since I am not willing to heist the bank of the gay community.
 I have no intention to.
-I know it is disturbing and painful to think of this particular deception and sin multiplying like chickens in the hen house, right before our very eyes!
-Our American society honing in on the days of Noah and the ranks of Sodom and Gomorrah’s corruption.
-Rolling-in-chicken-feed corporations, and famous, Hollywood celebrities using their positions of influence to promote this sinful agenda is disturbing.
-I understand the concern.
+I know it is disturbing and painful to think of this particular sin deception multiplying like chickens in the hen house, right before our very eyes!
+Our American society is honing in on the days of Noah and the ranks of Sodom and Gomorrah’s corruption.
+Rolling-in-chicken-feed corporations, famous Hollywood celebrities and our civil law system (once upholding of God’s Commandments) using their positions of influence and leadership to promote this agenda of abomination is deplorable.
+It is an outright, public expression for support of sexual immorality and blasphemy with fists aimed at God.
+I understand the enormous concern this generates.
 I share it!
 I just think we are called to a different approach.

 Let’s stop with the “hit ‘em where it counts–smack dab in the wallet” American consumer kind of way of handling things.
 What does that really accomplish?
 Protesting, punishing with financial threats?
 What if a company does go under for getting boycotted?
 And people can barely feed their kids?
 Do you want that on your head?